Mediaset Espana Comunicacion (OTCMKTS:GETVF) Raised to Hold at Kepler Capital Markets

-Kepler Capital Markets upgraded shares of Mediaset Espana Comunicacion (OTCMKTS:GETVF) to a hold rating in a research report sent to investors on Thursday morning, AnalystRatings.com reports.
+Kepler Capital Markets upgraded shares of Mediaset Espana Comunicacion (OTCMKTS:GETVF) to a hold rating in a research note issued to investors on Thursday, AnalystRatings.com reports.

 Receive News & Ratings for Mediaset Espana Comunicacion Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Mediaset Espana Comunicacion and related companies with MarketBeat.com's FREE daily email newsletter.